 I want to start in September and end in May, but that only gives me 165 days.
 I’m just not sure if I can be ready by the middle of August and don’t want to extend into June.

 My oldest will be PreK if that helps.Anonymous Mom.
 Quote paraphrased.

-How To Easily Add School Hours & Days To Your Calendar
+Answer: How to Easily Add School Hours & Days to Your Calendar